binkley/homebrewery-files/warpipes.md

 | Rare | Very Rare | 3 | _Leatherworker_, _Metalsmith_, _Tailor_, _Tinker_ or _Woodcarver_ |
 | &nbsp; | &nbsp; | 2 | _Alchemist_, _Calligrapher_ or _Painter_, _Jeweler_ |

-_**Alchemist:**_ An Alchemist can create special oils and resins to treat woods and fabrics, making them resistant to fire, rot, or magical corruption.
+_**Alchemist.**_ An Alchemist can create special oils and resins to treat woods and fabrics, making them resistant to fire, rot, or magical corruption.
 This treatment is crucial for the instrument's survival in perilous conditions.

-_**Calligrapher / Painter:**_ A master of these can adorn the instrument with delicate runes or symbols of power.
+_**Calligrapher or Painter.**_ A master of these can adorn the instrument with delicate runes or symbols of power.
 These are not merely decorative; they can be imbued with minor spells or blessings that the wielder can call upon.

-_**Jeweler:**_ A Jeweler can inlay your _Warpipes_ with precisely matched gemstones.
+_**Jeweler.**_ A Jeweler can inlay your instrument with precisely matched gemstones.
 These gems can serve as arcane foci, extra storage for magical charges, or show the presence of nearby magic or enemies.

-_**Leatherworker:**_ The instrument&rsquo;s lungs is the leather Bag.
-Typically sheepskin or cow, an upgrade might need magical hide, such as that of a _Displacer Beast_, to contain volatile energies.
+_**Leatherworker.**_ The instrument&rsquo;s lungs is the leather Bag.
+Typically sheepskin or cow, an upgrade might need magical hide such as that of a _Displacer Beast_ or _Yeth Hound_.

-_**Metalsmith:**_ Parts such as ferrules (metal rings to prevent the wood-splitting) or mounts (for pipe attachments) require this artisan.
-For a greater upgrades, you might need mithral or inscribed runes of power.
+_**Metalsmith,**_ Parts such as ferrules (metal rings to prevent the wood-splitting) or mounts (for pipe attachments) require this artisan.
+For a greater upgrades you might need mithral or inscribed runes of power.

-_**Tailor:**_ Covering the Bag is a public face and protective layer.
+_**Tailor.**_ Covering the Bag is a public face and protective layer.
 This artisan crafts an ornate cover from fine fabrics embroidering it with meaningful symbols and tassles.
-More powerful _Warpipes_ may use spider silk or threads of pure silver.
+More powerful instruments_ may use spider silk or threads of pure metal.

-_**Tinker:**_ Without this artisan and their precision, you may struggle to keep stocks airtight or the blowpipe valve from failing.
-And they love adding their own magical touches.
+_**Tinker.**_ Without this artisan and their precision, you may struggle to keep stocks airtight or the blowpipe valve from failing.
+And they may add their own magical touches.

-_**Woodcarver:**_ The instrument&rsquo;s heart is in the delicate reeds providing the distinctive character to your instrument.
+_**Woodcarver.**_ The instrument&rsquo;s heart is in the delicate reeds providing the distinctive character to your instrument.
 This is apparent in chanter, drones, and wooden sets of pipes.
-Rare woods like Ironwood or a branch from a Feywild tree may better resonate to your magical tones.
+Rare woods like _Ironwood_ or a branch from a _Feywild_ tree may resonate better.

 ## Usage Rights